garrandall/popular-music-data/tracks/centerfold-the-j--geils-band.md

 Those soft, fuzzy sweaters
 Too magical to touch
-To see her in that negligÃ©e
+To see her in that negligée
 Is really just too much

 My blood runs cold